Mantis (Marvel Comics): Fictional character biography

-After she bears her child Sequoia, she takes the name "Mandy Celestine" and lives with him for a year in Willimantic, Connecticut before handing him to his father's people and going into space with the Silver Surfer and battling the Elders of the Universe alongside the Surfer.
-The Silver Surfer finds himself falling in love with Mantis.
-However, Mantis (whose body was now green and had begun to manifest new powers of invulnerability that allowed her to survive in space due to side-effects of her pregnancy) grows bitter with her life and the way she was forced to abandon her child.
+After she bears her child Sequoia, she takes the name "Mandy Celestine" and lives with him for a year in Willimantic, Connecticut before leaving him to the Cotati and leaving for space with the Silver Surfer.
+The Silver Surfer falls in love with Mantis.
+Mantis developed green skin and increased durability during her pregnancy; she grows bitter with her life and the way she was forced to abandon her child.
 This comes to a head when Mantis is caught in an explosion and presumed dead by Silver Surfer.
-She survives, but the strain of the previous years causes her to literally split into multiple versions of herself, each representing conflicting aspects of her psyche that could no longer co-exist inside her mind.
+She survives, but splits into multiple versions of herself, representing conflicting aspects of her psyche that could no longer co-exist inside her mind.

-The fragments arrive on Earth and one version of Mantis rejoins the West Coast Avengers team, with portions of her memories missing.
-(Steve Englehart intended the storyline involving Mantis and her amnesia to be his next major plotline, but editorial problems caused him to quit the series, with the plotline resolved hastily.)
-Mantis discovers, through the temporarily resurrected corpse of the Swordsman, that her psyche had shattered and that she needs to find her counterparts in order to restore her memories.
-She made her way to New York City where she encountered the Fantastic Four as they dealt with the effects of the "Inferno" storyline.
-Kang pursued Mantis, not realizing she had lost her power and hoping to use her to attack the Dreaming Celestial, and in the process the Surfer was summoned to Earth.
-With the aid of the Cotati, Kang was defeated but Mantis realized she must leave her body and join with the Cotati to raise her son.

-Aside from mentions by Silver Surfer, Mantis does not reappear until 1995's controversial Avengers crossover story "The Crossing".
-In "The Crossing", Mantis returns as the villainous bride of Kang the Conqueror with the intention of bringing death to the Avengers; her father Libra (who by now was going by the name "Moonraker" as part of Force Works); and the Cotati alien who had possessed the Swordsman's body and married/impregnated her.
-Her anger at her father (whom she had vivisected) and the Cotati center around their "defilement" of her and that she hates the Avengers for believing their manipulative lies.

-The storyline was controversial, so much so that Kurt Busiek, in Avengers Forever limited series, retconned the Mantis who appeared in the story as being a Space Phantom brainwashed into thinking he was Mantis.
+Aside from mentions by Silver Surfer, Mantis does not reappear until the 1995 storyline "The Crossing".
+In "The Crossing", Mantis returns as the villainous bride of Kang the Conqueror with the intention of bringing death to the Avengers, her father Libra, and her Cotati husband.
+The storyline was controversial, so much so that Kurt Busiek, in Avengers Forever limited series, retconned the Mantis who appeared in the story as being a Space Phantom imposter.